This page outlines all relevant limits and limitations present when using the Vercel platform.

 Vercel does not support streaming responses from Serverless Functions due to an upstream limitation from AWS.

 This means that background tasks, also known as "fire-and-forget" is not supported.
-Once the Severless Function returns the response payload, it stops processing including any pending background tasks.
+Once the Serverless Function returns the response payload, it stops processing including any pending background tasks.

 The same limitation applies in the Project Creation Flow when importing an existing Git repository or when cloning a Vercel template to a new Git repository as part of your Git organization.